Gerhard Schröder: Personal life

 Schröder is known to be an avid art collector.
 He chose his friend Jörg Immendorff to paint his official portrait for the German Chancellery.
 The portrait, which was completed by Immendorff's assistants, was revealed to the public in January 2007; the massive work has ironic character, showing the former chancellor in stern heroic pose, in the colors of the German flag, painted in the style of an icon, surrounded by little monkeys.
 These "painter monkeys" were a recurring theme in Immendorff's work, serving as an ironic commentary on the artist's practice.
-On 14 June 2007, Schröder gave a eulogy at a memorial service for Immendorf at the Alte Nationalgalerie in Berlin.
+On 14 June 2007, Schröder gave a eulogy at a memorial service for Immendorff at the Alte Nationalgalerie in Berlin.

+In February 2025, Schröder was hospitalised due to severe burnout syndrome.